HOME Family Pages Computer Help Story List Making Pictures All Pages

 This is more about wasting your ISP time than anything else.
 As far as email is concerned, you need to be connected to the Internet only to send and receive.
 You can both write and read without being on line.
 Of course, if you have an unlimited account, this probably doesn’t matter, but if you are using an ordinary modem and paying by the minute it makes sense to have all of your letters sitting ready in the in box before you dial a connection.

 Make your connection independent of browsers and mail programs.
-Make sure that the options of both are set to “Never dial a connection,” or “Do not connect”.
+Make sure that the options of both are set to "Never dial a connection", or "Do not connect".

-Return to Outlook Express Options.
+Return to Outlook Express Options. top

-Have a guard at the door
+Have a Guard at Your Mailbox

 Not essential, but a good idea, is to avoid opening Outlook Express directly.
 Instead, have Mailwasher as your front of house doorkeeper.